onap/vnfrqts-requirements/docs/Chapter5.rst

 related *OS::Neutron::Port* resources via a single resource in a master template.

-*ResourceGroup* may be used in OpenECOMP to simplify the structure of a Heat template that creates multiple instances of the same VM type.
+*ResourceGroup* may be used in ONAP to simplify the structure of a Heat template that creates multiple instances of the same VM type.
 However, there are important caveats to be aware of.